 They typically feature Rod on piano and Tricia on flute.
 They also perform on occasion on other instruments (Rod cornet and tuba; Tricia piano and guitar).

 They also have considerable interest in ballroom dancing and teach this at the Ames Racquet and Fitness Center in Ames.
-They have also taught at the Scott Joplin Ragtime Festival in Sedalia, Mo in addition to one year in Sun Valley, Idaho.
-Currently Rod has accepted an invitation to ballroom dance with a local Story County lady for the “Dancing With the Story County Stars” event to be held in Ames on January 28, 2017 at the Great Hall, ISU Memorial Union.
+They have also taught at the Scott Joplin Ragtime Festival in Sedalia, Mo., in addition to a year in Sun Valley, Idaho.
+Currently, Rod has accepted an invitation to ballroom dance with a local Story County lady for the “Dancing With the Story County Stars” event to be held in Ames on January 28, 2017, at the Great Hall, ISU Memorial Union.
 This is where one person has the dance knowledge (Rod) and the other person is well known within Story County.
 The Charleston will be featured.
 This is Rod’s second year for this fine event.
-It’s a fund raiser for the Heartland Senior Services.
+It’s a fundraiser for the Heartland Senior Services.

 Tricia has a Bachelor of Fine Arts music degree from Drake University in flute and piano.
 She is a National Certified Teacher of Music (NCTM) in piano.
-She has taught privately flute, piano, guitar, and voice in Nevada.
-She has composed original pieces for use in ballet instruction and creating CD’s for this purpose.
+She has taught private flute, piano, guitar, and voice in Nevada.
+She has composed original pieces for use in ballet instruction and creating CDs for this purpose.
 She also is the church pianist at the Presbyterian Church in Boone.
-She is a fine ragtime artist on flute which adds to the “full bodied” sound of great music.
+She is a fine ragtime artist on flute which adds to the “full-bodied” sound of great music.

 The Lovestruck Balladeers is a stellar band of traveling musicians.
 Together or on their own paths, they have traversed the country and the globe, carrying traditional styles into modern times and bringing new sounds to old music.
 The versatile quintet features twin fiddles, clarinet, a mandolin trio, acoustic and electric guitar, upright bass, banjos, piano and vocal harmonies.
 Ragtime, old-time, jazz, swing, country, waltzes from around the world and dance music of all varieties are in the mix.